 The How Thermometer Gun Works (Check Better)

-Learn about How a Thermometer Gun Works.
-An infrared thermometer is a thermometer that infers temperature from a portion of the thermal radiation sometimes called black-body radiation emitted by the object being measured.
+Learn about how a Thermometer Gun Works.
+An infrared thermometer measures temperature by inferring it from a portion of the thermal radiation emitted by the measured object, also known as black-body radiation.

-They are sometimes called laser thermometers as a laser is used to help aim the thermometer.
-Non-contact thermometers or temperature guns, to describe the device’s ability to measure temperature from a distance.
+They are sometimes called laser thermometers, as a laser is used to help aim the thermometer.
+Non-contact thermometers or temperature gauges describe the device’s ability to measure temperature without physical contact.

 How Thermometer Gun Works

-A “thermometer gun” typically refers to an infrared thermometer, also known as a non-contact thermometer or a temperature gun.
+A “thermometer gun” typically refers to an infrared thermometer, a non-contact thermometer, or a temperature gun.
 It works by measuring the thermal radiation emitted by an object or person to determine its temperature without making physical contact.
-Here’s how it generally works:
+Here’s how it works:

 Infrared Sensor